Advanced Development in Arrhythmia Mechanisms and Therapy

 Figure 1.
 A and B: Amplitude modulation (AM) / frequency modulation (FM) concept.
 A, AM and FM in radio broadcasting.
 B, Left, during cardiac fibrillation, scroll wave/rotor drifting gives rise to AM and FM.
 When a drifting scroll wave filament/rotor core approaches the square, the amplitude of the action potential decreases increasing instantaneous AM (iAM; in red).
 Simultaneously, as the wave-emitting source (scroll wave filament/rotor core) approaches, the perceived instantaneous FM (iFM; in blue) at the spot increases (Doppler Effect).
 Therefore, simultaneous iAM/iFM increase indicates drifting scroll waves/rotors in the surroundings.
 Additionally, the areas with the highest average iFM are those potentially driving fibrillation in a hierarchical fashion.
 Right, average iFM is estimated from its median and mean values (8 Hz both) and with the conventional dominant frequency (DF) spectral approach (5.6 Hz).
 Interestingly, the time intervals with the highest iFM usually show the lowest amplitudes and vice versa, which conditions the height of their corresponding power spectral peaks and limits the value of DF-based hierarchical approaches.
 Full paper here.

 Interestingly, we have documented that our pig animal model of persistent atrial fibrillation also follows individual-specific patterns which are strikingly similar to the remodeling patterns observed in patients.
 These results motivated a second funded project by the ISCIII, which is currently ongoing since 2020 to study the molecular bases of individual-specific progression and maintenance of atrial fibrillation.
 The main objective of this second project is to prospectively study the predictive value of early serum and imaging biomarkers in animal- and patient-specific remodeling patterns during atrial fibrillation progression.
-We also aim to determine the underlying molecular, functional and structural properties of leading driver areas that sustain the overall arrhythmia in our translational pig model of long-standing persistent atrial fibrillation.
+We also aim to determine the underlying molecular, functional and structural properties of leading driver areas that sustain the overall arrhythmia in the pig model of long-standing persistent atrial fibrillation.

 Figure 3.
 Schematic of structurally and electrically remodeled atria, where several reported patterns might coexist.
 However, atrial fibrillation may still be driven in a hierarchical fashion by specific regions with higher than surrounding activation rate (leading drivers).
 Such regions would host reentrant drivers in many cases, albeit not all reentrant activity would act as a driver, since rotors are commonly found in passive bystander regions.

-Unlike unipolar or bipolar electrical recordings, optical mapping recordings provide action potential data, which potentially should improve the accuracy of our novel methodology to identify specific atrial regions driving the atrial fibrillation maintenance.
+Unlike unipolar or bipolar electrical recordings, optical mapping recordings provide action potential data, which potentially should improve the accuracy of the above-mentioned methodology to identify specific atrial regions associated with long-term atrial fibrillation maintenance.
 In fact, at the experimental level optical mapping approaches are the most widely-used tools for studying fibrillation and drug-action at high spatiotemporal resolution in isolated-heart preparations.
 Such ex vivo preparations permit the use of interventions (e.g., the use of motion uncouplers) that greatly improve fluorescence signal acquisition but are not viable in vivo.
 New methods for in vivo studies have the potential to generate a tremendous impact in the understanding of complex cardiac arrhythmia in the clinic.
 We recently developed an experimental method that utilizes near-infrared voltage-sensitive dyes (di-4-ANBDQBS / di-4-ANEQ(F)PTEA) optimized for imaging blood-perfused tissue.
 A representative movie with dye injection and loading via percutaneous catheterization of the left descending coronary artery in vivo is shown below.

 The excitation-ratiometric properties of di-4-ANBDQBS and di-4-ANEQ(F)PTEA ex vivo demonstrated that ratiometry permits the recording of action potentials with minimal motion artifacts in the contracting heart.
 In vivo application of excitation-ratiometric properties and high-performance optical technology in the translational pig model enabled high-resolution imaging of action potentials and wave propagation dynamics during both ventricular fibrillation (motion minimal) and electrical pacing (motion substantial).
 Extensive toxicity studies showed that coronary dye injection did not generate systemic nor cardiac damage, although di-4-ANBDQBS injection induced transient hypotension, which was not observed with di-4-ANEQ(F)PTEA.
 Full paper here.
 The data show the potential of achieving cardiac optical mapping in clinical cardiac electrophysiology.
 We are currently developing this technology to achieve in vivo optical mapping from the endocardial surface of cardiac chambers using minimally invasive catheter technology.
 The latter will represent a significant breakthrough in the field of cardiac electrophysiology, since optical action potentials provide the highest standards of tissue and cellular electrophysiology, potentially moving the field to a new era of high-performance mapping in the clinic.

 Animal models and research areas are complemented with research activities in the clinic.
 The laboratory is also carrying out other two clinical trials related to atrial fibrillation (https://clinicaltrials.gov/ct2/show/NCT03005366?term=Filgueiras-Rama&rank=2) and ventricular fibrillation (https://clinicaltrials.gov/ct2/show/NCT03248557?term=Filgueiras-Rama&rank=1).
 The laboratory also works on big data analysis from a multicenter registry of cardiac implantable devices to identify electrical parameters associated with ventricular arrhythmic events in patients with implantable cardioverter defibrillator.
 This project has been approved by the UMBRELLA scientific committee, which represents a multicenter Spanish observational registry (https://clinicaltrials.gov/ct2/show/NCT01561144?term=UMBRELLA&rank=3), ensuring the legal, normative, and scientific data exploitation.
 Moreover, these data are complemented with a multicenter study involving 8 participant centers in Spain to further demonstrate and validate the predictive models developed with the signals obtained within the UMBRELLA registry.